LoranceChen/RxSocket/README.md

 ### Feature
 * do logic with reactive style with `Observable` and `Future`
-* with RPC stream can get a publish-subscribe socket communicate.
+* with RPC stream can get a pipe-like socket communicate.
 * Asynchronous & Non-blocking

 ### Example